gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 Publisher project publishes a shared library.

-Consumer project compiles, links and publishes a dynamic library that includes the shared library.
+Consumer project compiles, links and publishes a shared library that includes the shared library.

 ## Implementation

 To implement this:

-* Add tasks to the publisher project to allow both static and dynamic library binaries to be built and published.
+* Add tasks to the publisher project to allow both static and shared library binaries to be built and published.
 * Include in the published meta-data, information about which static libraries are linked statically into the binary.
-* Allow compiler and linker settings to be specified separately for static and dynamic binaries.
 * Consumer project selects either the static or dynamic binaries for a given dependency at link time.
 A dependency that is statically linked into a binary has no files that are required at runtime, but may have files that are required at debug time.